google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 For matrix algebra it would be nice if you knew how to add, subtract, and multiply matrices.
 Understanding dot products and transpositions would be helpful too.

-For statistics a probability, we only lightly touch these concepts in the course.
+For statistics and probability, we only lightly touch these concepts in the course.
 You should understand concepts like mean and median.
 We will touch a little on probabilistic concepts too.
 We won't however, get deep into t-tests and p-values.